microsoft/pxt-adafruit/docs/lessons/answering-machine.md

 # answering machine blocks lesson

-Create an answering machine on the BBC micro:bit
+Create an answering machine on the @boardname@

 ## Topic